Walking in Herefordshire

 Perhaps the most beautiful walking is to be found in the Golden Valley, the peaceful unspoilt River Dore valley just east of the Black Mountains and running from near Hay on Wye to Pontrilas.
 Paths follow the riverside meadows and lead enticingly up the wooded western hillsides where spectacular views are to be had.
 Combine this with the rich heritage at sites such as Abbey Dore Abbey, and Arthur's Stone and you are sure to enjoy time spent in this lovely area.

-The western side of the Malvern Hills and the countryside around Ledbury provides beautiful woodland, superb views and plenty of Herefordshire's peace and tranquillity.
+The western side of the Malvern Hills and the countryside around Ledbury provides beautiful woodland, superb views and plenty of Herefordshire's peace and tranquility.

-The historic city of Hereford was once the Saxon Capital of West Mercia.
-It's origins were as a crossing of the river Wye, now spanned by a 15th century six-arched stone bridge just upstream from the cathedral.
+Hereford - The historic city of Hereford was once the Saxon Capital of West Mercia.
+It's origins were as a crossing of the river Wye, now spanned by a 15th. century six-arched stone bridge just upstream from the catherdral.
 The city is sited on the fertile Herefordshire plain surrounded by orchards and pastures grazed by the famous white faced beef cattle bearing the city's name.
-The 12th century cathedral, much altered over the centuries houses the renowned 14th century 'Mappa Mundi' world map (not quite up to OS standards), and the world's largest chained library.
+The 12th. century cathedral, much altered over the centuries houses the renowned 14th. century 'Mappa Mundi' world map (not quite up to OS standards), and the world's largest chained library.

 Wellington Wood and the surrounding area is on high land just to the west of the River Lugg, about 10km north of Hereford (SO 495482).
 It is a pleasant area offering enjoyable walking with the added attraction of the fallow deer which roam the wood.
 Walk through the wood to Westhope.
 Options from here include returning via Derndale Hill or heading west to Queen's Wood Country Park.

-This fine medieval wool town has an idyllic setting on the lovely river Lugg where it is joined by the little Pinsley Brook.
-There are hop fields, cider apple orchards and several enchanting gardens in the surrounding countryside.
+Leominster - This fine medieval wool town has an idylic setting on the lovely river Lugg where it is joined by the little Pinsley Brook.
+There are hopfields, cider apple orchards and several enchanting gardens in the surrounding countryside.
 In the town the Benedictine Priory Church has a grand west front with a 45 foot high perpendicular window.
 Broad Street has fine Georgian houses and School Lane some quaint examples of timber framed buildings.
 An interesting curiosity within the town is the medieval ducking stool at the Priory Church.
-Leominster is also renowned for its many antique shops.
+Leominster is also renowned for it's many antique shops.

 About 7km north of Leominster Bircher Common and the surrounding wooded hills make for very pleasant walking.
-Be sure to include the Iron Age hill fort at Croft Ambrey (NT) on your route.
-Apart from its ancient historical interest the views from here are really something special.
+Be sure to include the iron age hill fort at Croft Amprey (NT) on your route.
+Apart from it's ancient historical interest the views from here are really something special.
 The National Trust emphasises the rare wildlife you may be lucky enough to see on the estate, including the hawfinch and even polecats, which have ventured here from across the Welsh border.
 Croft Castle Estate (NT) can also be visited on a walk in this area and really is worth seeing.
-The castle's exterior towers and battlements, necessary protection during often violent past times, is in strange contradiction with its elegant refined interior.
+The castle's exterior towers and battlements, necessary protection during often violent past times, is in strange contradiction with it's elegant refined interior.
 The park contains a superb avenue of 350 year old Spanish chestnut trees.

-Ross on Wye is sited magnificently, high on a sandstone cliff overlooking the river the elegant spire of St. Mary's a beacon for miles around, guiding the traveller to this lovely town.
-The steep streets are lined with many Georgian Houses and in the centre of the town the 17th century arcaded market hall, built from warm red sandstone, provides a pleasing backdrop to the bustle of market days.
-There are fine views of the river and hills from Prospect Gardens near the 14th century church.
+Ross on Wye - Ross on Wye is sited magnificently, high on a sandstone cliff overlooking the river, the elegant spire of St. Mary's a beacon for miles around, guiding the traveller to this lovely town.
+The steep streets are lined with many Georgian Houses and in the centre of the town the 17th. century arcaded market hall, built from warm red sandstone, provides a pleasing backdrop to the bustle of market days.
+There are fine views of the river and hills from Prospect Gardens near the 14th. century church.

-Hay on Wye is, of course, in Powys, but hey, its close to the Herefordshire border.
-The town has an international reputation out of all proportion to its size, remoteness and unprepossessing charm.
-This is because it has become an important world centre for trade in rare and second hand books, its narrow streets lined with endless bookshops.
+Hay on Wye- Hayon Wye is, of course, in Powys, but hey, its close to the Herefordshire border.
+The town has an international reputation out of all proportion to it's size, remoteness and unprepossessing charm.
+This is because it has become an important world centre for trade in rare and second hand books, it's narrow streets lined with endless bookshops.
 The Festival of Literature in May attracts visitors from all over the world, most of whom will never experience the immense pleasure of walking in the hills and valleys around Hay on Wye.

 South of Hay on Wye, to the east of the Black Mountains, the valley of the River Dore runs south to Pontrilas.
 Named the Golden Valley this tranquil unspoilt oasis is a joy to walk through.
 When combined with the superb hill walking along the slopes of the Black Mountains on the county border, including such exceptional descents as that of the Olchon Valley, this has to be one of the finest walking areas in Herefordshire.